Testing donors for SARS-CoV-2

 - For this reason, we now require transplant centres to plan for cryopreservation of all requested products.
 Requests for cells for immediate transplantation will only be considered in extraordinary circumstances and only with the approval of our Donor Consultant.

-- As with our VT policy, this was a difficult decision to make.
+- This was a difficult decision to make.
 However, the present risk of a donation or delivery of cells being delayed or falling through at the last minute is just too great.

 For donor and recipient safety, we have reviewed our donation policies and taken the following steps: